Data Governance in BI: Striking a Balance Between Access and Control

 Control: Protecting Data Integrity and Security

-On the other hand, ungoverned access can lead to:
+On the other hand, ungoverned access can lead to the following:

 Striking the Right Balance: Best Practices